cskitty/vora/README.md

 Select your personal team
 Change Bundle Indentifier to yours

-## Accept the iPhone Developer Profile
+## Accept the iPhone Developer Profile to run the app on iOS

 General->Device Management->Accept developer